maximilionus/byedpictl/README.md

 ## Update
 1. Be sure to uninstall the project using the same `make.sh` script that was used for initial installation.
-2. Follow the "Install" section above.
+2. Follow the "Install" section above with new version.

 ## Usage
 ### General